 Online LearningThis course will use MyUni for announcements, display of PowerPoint slides, lecture outlines and any additional case and other material required to be read for seminars.
-This course will also require you to use MyUni for some assessment, including Online Quizzes, also Case Summaries and a Glossary Wiki, the latter two which require you to use the MyUni Groups function (in your seminar groups).
+This course will also require you to use MyUni for some assessment, including Online Quizzes.
 Audio recordings of lectures where available will be posted.
 Assignments and announcements relating to assignments will also be posted.
 Students are expected to check MyUni regularly and often to keep up to date with these materials and additional learning resources that will be made available throughout the course.

 Learning & Teaching Activities

 Learning & Teaching ModesLectures (one [two–hour] per week) will generally take the form of an outline of the topic and its key issues.
 Students are expected to keep up with the corresponding reading in Lipton et al, or as otherwise indicated by the lecturer.
 Some lecturers may provide outlines, slides or additional material.

 Seminars will concentrate on in-depth consideration of questions, including problem-solving, provided in advance of the seminar.
 Students are expected to read the cases and other materials and questions set prior to the seminar.
 Seminars are an important component of your learning in this course and therefore it is in your interests to make every effort to attend them and participate.
 The communication skills developed in seminars by regularly and actively participating in discussions are considered to be important by the School, and are highly regarded by employers and professional bodies.

 Online activities - Each student will be required to complete two quizzes and one assignment online during the course.